hunterisaac/free_ai_web_agent/README.md

-Copilot Automator — Local Setup
+Copilot Automator — Local Setup (NOTE: this is a vibe-coded project used to experiment with the use of AI for programming)

 This repository contains a Chrome extension UI and a local controller that together let you automate Copilot flows using a local WebSocket bridge.